-Recordkeeping - Every licensed retailer must keep purchase invoices for cigarettes and tobacco products on the licensed premises for two years from the date of the invoice.
+• Recordkeeping - Every licensed retailer must keep purchase invoices for cigarettes, tobacco products, and electronic vaping devices on the licensed premises for two years from the date of the invoice.
 Invoices should be kept in chronological order and be available for inspection during all reasonable hours. (sec.
 134.65(4), Wis.
 Stats.)